zbeislerOSI/OCS-Docs/Documentation/SequentialDataStore/Reading_Data_API.md

 ## ``Find Distinct Value``

-Returns a stored event found based on the specified SdsSearchMode and index.
+Returns a stored event found based on the specified `index` and `searchMode`.

 **Request**